itsjunetime/smserver/README.md

  - iOS Version
  - How you installed the app
  - A detailed description of what failed
+ - What version of SMServer & libsmserver you're running
  - And if the app crashed & you can get it, a crash log

 Also, if the app did not crash on startup, but rather crashed after it was already up and running, I would appreciate if you could do the following: